Battle of Samugarh: Conclusion

+Dara Shukoh fled from the battlefield and soon gathered up his household and left Shahjahanabad, which then fell to Aurangzeb.

-Dara Shikoh's army fled to Goindwal where Guru Har Rai had deployed his army, the Akal Sena, to prevent and delay Aurangzeb's army from pursuing Dara Shikoh.
+A Sikh text records that Dara Shikoh's army fled to Goindwal where Guru Har Rai had deployed his army, the Akal Sena, to prevent and delay Aurangzeb's army from pursuing Dara Shikoh.
+Mughal historians do not record this.
+Contemporary Mughal scholars refer to Sikh assistance to Aurangzeb during the war of succession as a "rumor."

-After his victory, Aurangzeb would go on to imprison his brother Murād and father Shah Jahān, while Dara, escaped and tried to fight Aurangzeb again but was defeated and executed in 1659.
+After his victory, Aurangzeb would go on to imprison his brother Murad and father Shah Jahan.
+Meanwhile, Dara Shukoh escaped and was captured and executed in 1659.